Informed Dynamic Scheduling for QLDPC Codes: Introduction

 In order to simultaneously detect both bit-flip and phase-flip errors in quantum error correction, QLDPC codes need to be designed to satisfy orthogonal measurement requirements.
-However, such construction limitations of quantum codes can result in quantum trapping sets, which will limit decoding performance \cite{QTRAPPING}.
-For iterative decoders such as BP, a quantum trapping set refers to the part of the error that either fails to converge or converges to an error in which the corresponding syndrome is different from the given syndrome input, causing the decoder to suffer from an error floor.
+However, such construction constraints of quantum codes can result in quantum trapping sets, which will limit decoding performance \cite{QTRAPPING}.
+For iterative decoders such as sBP, a quantum trapping set refers to a set of variable nodes that that causes the decoder to either fail to converge or converge to an incorrect solution with a syndrome inconsistent with the input, resulting in an error floor.

-In \cite{GBYC,QOSD}, it was shown that by appending the ordered statistics decoder (OSD) to sBP, the error floor can be reduced, which indicates the mitigation of the impact from trapping sets.
-However, the significant improvement in error rate using sBP+OSD comes at the cost of high complexity due to the Gaussian elimination used to solve linear equations, making it challenging to design low-latency hardware for the decoder \cite{FPGA}.
+In \cite{GBYC,QOSD}, it was shown that by appending the ordered statistics decoder (OSD) to sBP, the error floor can be reduced, indicating a mitigation of the impact of trapping sets.
+However, the significant error-rate improvement using sBP+OSD comes at the cost of high complexity due to the Gaussian elimination required to solve linear equations, which makes the design of low-latency hardware decoders challenging \cite{FPGA}.
 The study in \cite{QTRAPPING} demonstrates that using sequential scheduling methods, such as layered sBP (sLBP), can not only accelerate convergence but also reduce the impact of the trapping set, which inspires us to explore different scheduling strategies for sBP based on QLDPC codes.

 In classical error correction, unlike fixed sequential scheduling, where the update order is predetermined before the decoder begins, informed dynamic scheduling (IDS) \cite{IDS} is an edge-wise decoder, which can mitigate the impact of classical trapping sets by dynamically changing the update order of edges, further accelerating the convergence.